tanmayagrwl/educative.ai/README.md

 ### Master the Material:

-- **Upload & Analyze:** Share your PPTs and PDF notes with Blackboard.AI to automatically generate crucial questions and key points.
+- **Upload & Analyze:** Share your PPTs and PDF notes with Educative.AI to automatically generate crucial questions and key points.
 - **Focus on What Matters:** Filter through information overload and identify the most important concepts for deeper understanding.
 - **Ace the Exam:** Prepare effectively with targeted practice and review based on your specific learning needs.

-Blackboard.AI is more than just a note-taking app.
+Educative.AI is more than just a note-taking app.
 It's your personalized study coach, always by your side to help you learn smarter, study efficiently, and achieve academic success.

 ## Get Started Today and Unlock Your Full Learning Potential!